Click the button below to access your student financial aid, transcripts, tuition, and more.

 Guidance and Counseling

 The administration and faculty of the School provide an environment that offers support and encourages a positive adjustment to the program.
 The faculty provides academic counseling regarding theory and clinical achievement.
 Guidance is offered on a one-to-one and group basis.

 The School of Nursing advocates a healthy lifestyle.
+Beebe Healthcare's Employee Health department manages the School of Nursing's student health program.
 Students must utilize their own physician for any health problems.
-A pre-entrance physical with immunizations and a dental exam are required.
 All students are required to maintain health insurance while enrolled at the School of Nursing.
 Beebe Healthcare assumes no financial responsibility for any student healthcare costs.